Dr Ken Eames BA MA PhD

 Ken Eames's Background

-I'm a mathematical modeller, and Director of the Centre for the Mathematical Modelling of Infectious Diseases in the Department of Infectious Disease Epidemiology at the LSHTM.
-I hold an NIHR Career Development Fellowship.
-Before moving here in 2008 I was working as an Emmanuel College research fellow in the Centre for Mathematical Sciences, Cambridge.
+Up until then, I was a mathematical modeller, and Director of the Centre for the Mathematical Modelling of Infectious Diseases in the Department of Infectious Disease Epidemiology at the LSHTM.
+I held an NIHR Career Development Fellowship.
+Before that I was working as an Emmanuel College research fellow in the Centre for Mathematical Sciences, Cambridge.
 And before that I was an EPSRC-funded postdoctoral research fellow working at the Mathematics Institute and the Department of Biological Sciences at the University of Warwick.

 Ken Eames's Affiliation